The red ball bounces

 And ballads unkneaded

-This poem employs the metaphor of the little bouncing ball over the lyrics in karaoke as a distraction from what is really important in .
-This poem sets up a double-take as it reverses the usual and positive association with keeping your eye on the ball.
+This poem employs the metaphor of the little bouncing ball over the lyrics in karaoke as a distraction from what is really important in life.
+This poem sets up a double-take as it reverses the usual meaning and positive association with keeping your eye on the ball.
 Karaoke is unoriginal mimicry at least.
-At worst, karaoke is skin-crawling, nails-on-blackboard-scratching, cat-in-heat-howling .
-The in benefit from the distractions of “harmless” entertainment as opposed to -provoking and -expanding artistic endeavors which erode social .
-In , the -averse obsession with safety and routinely leads to a dull relationship with the precarious risks inherent in living fully.
+At worst, karaoke is skin-crawling, nails-on-blackboard-scratching, cat-in-heat-howling torture.
+The powers that be in life benefit from the distractions of “harmless” entertainment as opposed to mind-provoking and heart-expanding artistic endeavors which erode social control.
+In modern Western civilization, the risk-averse obsession with safety and security routinely leads to a dull relationship with the precarious risks inherent in living fully.
 At least karaoke offers an opportunity to put yourself out there and make a fool of yourself, a good skill to practice.
 The whirled of hurt that characterizes a substantial portion of human existence is often enough to leave us overly defensive, even walled off, with untold, unwritten and unsung ballads.
-Perhaps even worse yet, avoiding hurt, discomfort, and presumed foolishness, regularly provides ready-made rationalizations for even considering dreaming as dangerous, leading to trouble, and supplies built-in blinders to the fortuitous perks of -taking.
-May you dare to write your own lyrics, sing out loud to your own tune, and discover deeper harmonies than simply pop .
+Perhaps even worse yet, avoiding hurt, discomfort, and presumed foolishness, regularly provides ready-made rationalizations for even considering dreaming as dangerous, leading to trouble, and supplies built-in blinders to the fortuitous perks of risk-taking.
+May you dare to write your own lyrics, sing out loud to your own tune, and discover deeper harmonies than simply pop culture.